What, Why & Where of Watermarks

 Please explain briefly the terminology of watermarking?

-Watermark – a visible and/or invisible digital watermark that identifies the owner of a particular piece of digital media.
+- A visible and/or invisible digital watermark that identifies the owner of digital media.

-I use Lightroom (or Photoshop).
+I use Lightroom.
 Why should I use iWatermark?

 Can the metadata in a photo be used to watermark a photo?